fern-api/express-starter/README.md

 ## Changing the API

-The API is defined using [Fern](https://www.buildwithfern.comhttps://www.buildwithfern.com/).
-The definition lives in the [fern/](fern/api/definition) directory.
+The API is defined using the [Fern specification](https://github.com/fern-api/fern/blob/main/README.md#fern-and-openapi) which is a simpler format than an OpenAPI specification.
+The API definition lives in the [fern/](fern/api/definition) directory.
 You can edit these YAML files to update the API.
-Check out the [docs](https://docs.buildwithfern.com/definition) to read more about defining APIs.
+Check out the [docs](https://buildwithfern.com/docs/definition) to read more about defining APIs.

 Most of the server code in this repo is **automatically generated by Fern.** You can regenerate the code using the Fern CLI: